 Are AVs a solution to this problem?
 The early answer appears to be yes—especially when considering vehicles at autonomy levels four and five (those that can drive themselves without human assistance).
-In late 2017, Waymo was the first company to test vehicles on the road with no operator behind the wheel, and other companies are following suit.
-In a move clearly demonstrating the autonomous opportunities for travellers with visibility limitations, earlier tests of Google’s self-driving vehicle even included a blind operator behind the wheel.
+In late 2019 – early 2020, Waymo and Valley Metro did a pilot project to offer paratransit services with autonomous vehicles.
+Most participants felt safe riding in an autonomous vehicle, found service to be convenient, and would like to see autonomously driven rides become an ongoing option.
+In a move clearly demonstrating the autonomous opportunities for travelers with visibility limitations, earlier tests of Google’s self-driving vehicle even included a blind operator behind the wheel.

 But while autonomous vehicles appear capable of providing transport to people with disabilities, there are still challenges that need to be addressed:

 - Cost: While the cost of AV technology is declining, the purchase price could still remain staggeringly high.
 AVs need to be affordable for the passengers who need them most.

 - Accessibility: The image many people have in mind when it comes to AVs is one of sleek, high-tech vehicles straight from a science-fiction movie.
 To meet the needs of passengers with disabilities, however, AVs need to be more than stylish—they need to be accessible and equipped to transport wheelchairs.
 This ease-of-use should be implemented from the beginning.